 India’s Potential: A US$5 trillion Economy by 2024

 Given the early victories in the transformation of India, the nation and investors worldwide expect the government will set its sights on even greater heights, stretching its growth targets from currently 7-8% to 10%+ for the next decade.
 The fundamental transformation that has taken place in India since the BJP assumed power in 2014 demonstrates that, given strong leadership, the country is capable of exceeding expectations and delivering results.
-This hopefully puts one myth to bed by showing that democracy has not been and is not a valid excuse for incompetence.
+“Three years seems a short time to judge Mr Modi too harshly, although the pain to ordinary people caused by the implementation of demonetisation and GST has been real and should not be under-estimated” This hopefully puts one myth to bed by showing that democracy has not been and is not a valid excuse for incompetence.
 Having begun to successfully tackle the key issues and reform areas laid out above, the government will need to build on the successes of the previous years and continue to execute further and deeper reforms to maintain and accelerate the pace of development.
 With the ‘easy wins’ picked off during Mr Modi’s first term, the BJP’s focus must now shift to the execution of more difficult reforms.
 This is clearly the case both in areas where reforms have gained initial traction as well as in key areas yet to be significantly tapped, such as banking sector reform, private investment, labour market reform, and agricultural and land reform.
 The resulting reform agenda will be on par with, if not greater than the one Mr Modi campaigned on in 2014.
 Pulling these various pieces together into a coherent strategy will require the creation of a development agenda for India spanning from the present to (at least) the general elections following the next ones, in 2024.
 The agenda would need to include ambitious targets for a number of development indicators which could include the following:

 The February 2012 edition of Sign of the Times outlined a bold agenda for unlocking India’s potential under the banner of “India Wide Open”, with the key belief that India could only succeed, given its own challenges and the changing global context, if it invited the world into the country to invest and profit from developing the nation, and if the nation itself could be unburdened to realise its own potential.
 The relevance of that belief remains strong today.
 The agenda for this next phase will need to set comprehensive goals for a modern and industrialising nation that has fully leveraged its core assets and addressed they key issues that have inhibited its development, in some cases for decades.